nathaniel-j/Austin_Homelessness/README.md

 # Austin_Homelessness
 ### Description and analysis of homelessness in Austin, TX.
 With this project I am performing a thorough description and analysis of homelessness in Austin within the context of Texas and the US.
-The analysis will have 3 principle componanats:
+The analysis will have 3 principle components:

 1) Describe and compare general trends in homelessness across the city, state and national levels.
 This will answer broad questions like:
 - how many people are homeless each year?